jbistis/SailWatchPro-Public/iOS-DEVICE-QUICK-START-GUIDE.md

 <br>

 ### Enter the Race Information (Yacht Scoring eID number, if available).

+Touch the 3-dot circle just to the right of [+ Add] button to enter the race information.
 <div align="center">
   <img src="images/swp-yacht-scoring-setup.png" width="512">
   <br><em>Load your Race Information</em>